karitarr/SQL-style-guide/README.md

     ON innter_table.id = reservation2s.id
  ```

+## Commenting
+* Comments should begin with a hash followed by 2 spaces
+* Comments should lie above the code, not inline
+* Things that should have comments in SQL:
+  - High level explanation in files with multiple queries
+  - Complicated IF-THEN-ELSE or CASE WHEN statements
+  - Derived tables that don't have an explanatory alias

 ## Naming Conventions
 * The following should be in uppercase
   - SQL keywords (e.g. ```SELECT```, ```FROM```, ```WHERE```)